Airport Parking vs. Uber/Lyft (2026): The Real Cost Math

 Outline

-The fair comparison is total round-trip rideshare cost vs. total parking cost (off-airport, pre-booked) for the trip's duration.
-Rideshare is fixed regardless of trip length; parking scales linearly with the number of days.
-So there's a crossover point.
+The fair comparison is total round-trip rideshare cost vs. total parking cost (off-airport, pre-booked) for the trip’s full duration, with each side’s hidden costs added in.
+Rideshare is roughly fixed regardless of trip length; parking scales linearly with the number of days.
+So there’s a crossover point — usually somewhere between day 3 and day 5 for most travelers.

 Trip Length Parking Cost (relative) Rideshare Cost (relative) Generally Cheaper